From the

 Where overburden concerns the clay-bound top layers of soil and subsoil above bedrock that are removed as quarries and mines expand, scalpings are the contaminated stones removed during primary screening in dry processing plants, and crushed rock fines are a by-product of the dry rock crushing process, which typically produces a low-value product with very high fines content.

-The traditional approach to managing waste by-product such as overburden, scalpings, and crushed rock fines is to stockpile them on site, which is generally symptomatic of the limitations of the technology employed on site at the time.
+The traditional approach to managing waste by-products such as overburden, scalpings, and crushed rock fines is to stockpile them on site, which is generally symptomatic of the limitations of the technology employed on site at the time.

 CDE’s patented washing and processing allows quarry operators to transform unwanted waste materials that may have been sent to landfill into high-value sand and aggregate products that can be sold straight off the belt.